TulaKaptein/projectIran/PROCESS.md

 Today I encountered some problems with updating my donut chart, because of the different parts (arc & pie).
 But fortunately I managed to in the end.
 However, the tooltip that I used (d3-tip) didn't update with the data.

 Progress: the donut chart updates when a country is clicked, a legend was added.

 ## day 5 (15/1/2019)

+Done:
+- bootstrap

 To do:

 - comments toevoegen
-- bootstrap
+- bij 0 Nobel prijs winnaars aparte kleur kiezen voor wereldkaart

 - make tip that works for the donut chart (with updating)
 - make a line chart for the education indicators per country